A photo of a sign post with different European country names

-As an American who has spent six years in Europe in three different countries, I know Europe well.
-But, many differences between North America and the U.S. still surprise me.
+As an American who has spent nine years in Europe in three different countries, I know Europe well.
+But many differences between North America and the U.S. still surprise me.
 Also, as a trip leader, I get to see students travel to Europe for the first time and witness the things that surprise them.

 Obviously, there will be language and culture differences from country to country across the continent, but on the whole, here are some of the things in Europe that Americans do not expect.